scarwintercodes/scarwintercodes/README.md

 ## Happy to Collaborate
 I'm open to collaborations around projects related to:
 - Developing and maintaining an AI-minimal workflow
-- Exchanging knowledge around digital privacy
+- Exchanging digital privacy knowledge and practical resources
+- Using municipal data to bring light to environmental and infrastructural issues.